-There are art and science behind the making of the perfect Dominican coffee.
+There is art and science behind the making of the perfect Dominican coffee.
 Lucky for us, it starts with great quality, Dominican-grown beans.

 | Lee en Español |

 Coffee is an important part of Dominican's social life and culinary culture.
 Like everything, obtaining the perfect Dominican Coffee is a matter of practice and a few secrets.